 - Fresh Pressed Cider at Home

 - Fresh Pressed Orchard Cider

-- Commercially Produced or Store Bought Cider
+- Commercially Produced or Store Bought Juice

 For this step by step cider making guide, I suggest using fresh orchard pressed cider.
 This can be substituted with fresh pressed apple juice, store bought apple juice or even concentrates as long as the juice is preservative free.
 Different juice mixes will result in vastly different finishes.
-Like wine, the quality of your juice will determine the quality of your finished product.
+Like wine, the quality of your fruit will determine the quality of your finished product.

-Step Two: Completely clean & sanitize all cider making equipment
+Step Two: Completely clean & sanitize everything

 Once your equipment is clean, it’s time to sanitize!
-The easiest way to sanitize equipment is to use a brewing sanitizer such as Star-San.
+The easiest way to sanitize equipment is to use a no-rinse, food-safe sanitizer such as Star-San.
 Simply mix one fluid ounce with five gallons of water and soak your equipment in the solution.
 The nice thing about using this sanitizer is that no rinsing is required.
 Quick and simple!

 Make sure to use Star-San on anything that will come in contact with your cider such as the carboy, spoons, siphon, etc. The Star-San solution is also effective for about 30 days after mixing so don’t pour it down the drain just yet!

 Step Three: Measure the specific gravity using a hydrometer